linexjlin/GPTs/READ ME.md

-# Muhammad Abbas TASK 2
+# Muhammad Abbas TASK 2 FORK & COPY of Repo
 1. Forked a Public repo
 2. Then cloned it to my local machine